 5200 kilometres is a long way to go to share NESP Northern Hub research, but it’s worth the distance to bring projects to life and discuss their dimensions and findings with key users of the work.

-The benefits of Hub researchers and co-researchers traveling from across northern Australia and beyond to the Department of the Environment and Energy (DoEE) and to the Department of the Prime Minister and Cabinet (PM&C) in Canberra, are many.
+The benefits of Hub researchers and co-researchers traveling from across northern Australia and beyond to the Department of Agriculture, Water and the Environment (DoAWE) and to the Department of the Prime Minister and Cabinet (PM&C) in Canberra, are many.

 Through presentations, targeted meetings and networking, the visits deliver productive information exchanges, refined research questions, collaboration opportunities, and more targeted project outputs.
 They also bring new and strengthened relationships between research users and researchers, and even between different groups of users.